310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/seisei_doudou_ouenka.md

   </tr>
    <tr>
     <td>
-      You know, anyone is free to say it as honestly and boldly as they like
+      You know, anyone can say it as honestly and boldly as they like
       <br>
       Every bit of those feelings you kept hidden will only make your love expand further
       <br>